 The music videos I had began making whilst at Art School somehow found their way onto the desk of legendary A&R executive Muff Winwood, then at CBS Records who eventually tracked me down and issued an invitation to work in London.

 15 years of assignments in London, Dublin & Manchester followed; making music videos, commercials as well as TV and film commissions.
 I worked with film luminaries like John Hurt, Peter Capaldi and Joss Ackland.
 I also shot an interview with then Prime Minister Margaret Thatcher for a documentary – a strange experience for a South Yorkshire lad.
-I also travelled the world on assignments from war torn Angola and Mozambique to the former Soviet Union, Far East, North & South America.
+I also travelled the world on assignments from war torn Angola and Mozambique to the former Soviet Union, The Far East, North & Central America.

 I now divide my time between working on commercial & personal projects, specialising in arts, documentary and portraiture.

-In 2016 I was selected as the winner of the Impressions Gallery Planet UK competition by photographer Peter Mitchell.
+In 2016 I was selected as the winner of the Impressions Gallery Planet UK competition chosen by photographer Peter Mitchell.

 In 2017 my work was selected from over 400 submissions to be exhibited at The Belfast Photography Festival.